Chao8219/practice-adventure/README.md

 4th, if you want to exit the venv, use `deactivate` to exit.

+Please notice that venv has sligt difference with conda env.

 ## Use Conda Env

 To use conda env, you need to have anaconda first.